Director of Student Services: Rebecca Johnson

 There Reading Preschool Program at Hilltop Elementary is tuition based and designed to prepare the child for kindergarten while supporting growth in all areas of development.
 The Reading Preschool Program has an enrollment process during the spring each year.

-When a student is not responding to instruction provided in the regular education classroom the educational team implements a problem solving process (RtI).
-Team members may include the classroom teacher(s), parent, intervention specialist, a speech/language pathologist, a school psychologist, a nurse, or a school social worker.
-The purpose of RtI is to remediate skills deficitis in order to prevent the student from requiring intensive intervention and/or special education services.
+When a student is not responding to instruction provided in the regular education classroom the educational team implements a problem solving process (MTSS).
+Team members may include the classroom teacher(s), parent, intervention specialist, a speech/language pathologist, a school psychologist, a nurse, or a counselor.
+The purpose of MTSS is to remediate skills deficits in order to prevent the student from requiring intensive intervention and/or special education services.

 The team will:

 1. Define the skill deficit in terms that can be measured by observation, work samples, common assessments or other direct measures.